 Figure 38.
 Schematic view of various approaches used to localize a Raman target within the enhancing electromagnetic field.
-Reproduced from ref 723.
+Reproduced from ref 720.
 Copyright 2018 American Chemical Society.

-Based on the widespread use of antibody affinity agents in traditional assays such as ELISAs, there are many examples of antibody-based detection of toxins.
-In general, antibodies themselves are not great Raman scatterers, so their spectral features are not a great source of interference.
-For example, Porter demonstrated an antibody-enabled sandwich assay SERS detection of two antigenic protein markers of Bacillus anthracis.
-724 A similar antibodyenabled SERS immunoassay was also successfully used to detect the neurotoxin Clostridium botulinum, 725 and a lateral flow assay format was used with antibody-enabled SERS detection of staphylococcal enterotoxin B.726 In some cases, the antibody is used to capture the target toxin, but an additional capture step is needed to concentrate and to probe the captured target.
-For example, Choo and co-workers concentrated antibody-captured Yersinia pestis into microdroplets ahead of SERS interrogation,550 while Faulds and co-workers used a combination of antibody-modified NPs and lectin-modified NPs to facilitate SERS detection of Escherichia coli, Salmonella typhimurium, and methicillin-resistant Staphylococcus aureus.
-718 Keeping affinity agent size in mind, intact antibodies are quite large compared to the exponentially decaying EM fields at the plasmonic surface, so high affinity antibody fragments, if available, would likely improve the performance of all of these antibody-based detection schemes.
+SERS immunoassay was also successfully used to detect the neurotoxin Clostridium botulinum, 722 and a lateral flow assay format was used with antibody-enabled SERS detection of staphylococcal enterotoxin B. 723 In some cases, the antibody is used to capture the target toxin, but an additional capture step is needed to concentrate and to probe the captured target.
+For example, Choo and co-workers concentrated antibody-captured Yersinia pestis into microdroplets ahead of SERS interrogation, 547 while Faulds and co-workers used a combination of antibody-modified NPs and lectin-modified NPs to facilitate SERS detection of Escherichia coli, Salmonella typhimurium, and methicillin-resistant Staphylococcus aureus.
+715

+Keeping affinity agent size in mind, intact antibodies are quite large compared to the exponentially decaying EM fields at the plasmonic surface, so high-affinity antibody fragments, if available, would likely improve the performance of all of these antibody-based detection schemes.
 In analogy to the 3D structure critical for antibody/antigen interaction, some groups have employed molecularly imprinted polymers (MIPs), a polymer cast around a target-of-interest to create a specific binding pocket, in SERS sensors.
-To date, there have only been a few applications of MIPs for foodborne toxin detection, including the detection of chloramphenicol in milk and honey727 and carcinogenic Sudan I in paprika.728
+Currently, there have only been a few applications of MIPs for foodborne toxin detection, including the detection of chloramphenicol in milk and honey724 and carcinogenic Sudan I in paprika.725

 Aptamers are another type of affinity agent with significant potential for SERS-based detection of toxins.
 These DNA or RNA structures do display some Raman scattering features that could interfere with the spectrum from the target analyte, but these bands are well-known and relatively few in number.
 In the context of detecting toxins using SERS, aptamers have been used most commonly to sense the protein ricin (or components of the protein).
-This focus on aptamer-enabled detection of ricin is due, in part, to the importance of ricin as a sensing target, but also because an effective aptamer for ricin was generated.729 With this aptamer in hand, detection of relevant concentrations of ricin has been demonstrated in food matrices and blood.^{730-732} assembled partition layers like those successfully used by Van Duyne and co-workers to concentrate and detect glucose;^{734,734} however, the approach has not been used yet for small molecule toxin detection.
+This focus on aptamer-enabled detection of ricin is due, in part, to the importance of ricin as a sensing target, but also because an effective aptamer for ricin was generated.
+With this aptamer in hand, detection of relevant concentrations of ricin has been demonstrated in food matrices and blood.
+727-729

+Although the specificity of antibodies and aptamers can be advantageous, some toxin-sensing applications would benefit from a less specific capture method so that more than one target toxin can be detected simultaneously.
+One system to consider for this application is self-assembled partition layers like those successfully used by Van Duyne and co-workers to concentrate and detect glucose; 730,731 however, the approach has not been used yet for small-molecule toxin detection.
 An alternative low-specificity capture layer comprises covalently attached linear polymers.
 This approach has a significant potential because, based on the polymer repeat unit functional groups, particular classes of molecules can be targeted, and if controlled polymerization methods are used, the thickness of the capture layer can also be controlled.
-In two recent examples, Haynes, Reineke, and co-workers demonstrated that linear polymers can be used to capture the protein ricin719 or the small molecule aflatoxin B1720 for intrinsic SERS-based detection.
+In two recent examples, Haynes, Reineke, and co-workers demonstrated that linear polymers can be used to capture the protein ricin716 or the small molecule aflatoxin B1717 for intrinsic SERS-based